shahzebanwar/deploy-webserver-azure/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
 Using this repo, you can deploy a scalable webserver in Azure using Infrastructure as a Code (IaC) techniques.
 The code uses HashiCorp's [Terraform](https://www.ter.raform.io/) to deploy a webserver in Azure.
 The virtual machine template is created using [Packer](https://www.packer.io/) while the Microsoft's [Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/cli/) is used to deploy the virtual machine like a script.
+Let's start!

 ### Getting Started
 1. Clone this repository